December Isn’t a Quiet Month: Why Social Care Providers Should Get Tender-Ready for Q1 2026

 What commissioners actually want to see by January

-Commissioners repeatedly say they want providers to arrive “tender ready”, which means:
+Commissioners repeatedly say they want providers to arrive “tender ready”, which usually means:

-• Policies that are current, coherent and well-structured
+• Policies that are current, coherent and consistently structured (not a patchwork of versions)

-• A clear operating model for supported living, home care or complex needs
+• A clear operating model for supported living, home care or complex needs, expressed as day-to-day practice

 • Outcomes and case studies that prove impact, not just activity

-• Practical workforce plans covering recruitment, retention and skills (including PBS and complex behaviours)
+• Practical workforce plans covering recruitment, retention and skills (including PBS competence, MCA/DoLS awareness where relevant, and clinical oversight arrangements)

 Seven high-value tender tasks for December